chengbobby19-stack/dlbcl-chemoimmunotherapy-survival-analysis/README.md

 ### Original study

 - Used restricted NCDB patient-level data from 2013–2022.
-- Evaluated year-specific adjusted RMST differences at 36 and 60 months.
+- Evaluated year-specific adjusted 3-year RMST differences for diagnosis years with adequate follow-up.
 - Used the broader covariate adjustment set described in the original analysis.

 ### Public portfolio reconstruction